insight-creative/hillestadheating.com/content/commercial.md

 From offices and retail spaces to restaurants and light industrial buildings, our licensed technicians deliver responsive, knowledgeable service that Wisconsin businesses have trusted since 1988.

 <div class="breakout bg-black flow">
   <h2 class="no-margin">Let’s Keep Your Business Running Smoothly</h2>

-  Looking for a trusted HVAC and refrigeration partner?
+  <p class="site-cta__middle">Looking for a trusted HVAC and refrigeration partner?
 Hillestad Heating and Cooling is here to help with professional commercial service that’s fast, fair and dependable.
-Call us at (608) 231-3888.
+Call us at {{< phone "madison" >}}.</p>
   <a class="btn btn--primary" href="/contact/">Request Service</a>
 </div>

 ## Commercial Services We Offer

-We specialize in a full range of commercial heating, cooling, and refrigeration solutions.
+We specialize in a full range of commercial heating, cooling and refrigeration solutions.
 Whether you're installing a new system or need emergency service on existing equipment, we’re here to help.

 ### Commercial Heating